I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Chicago's Legacy of Pollution: Bubbly Creek

 In his 1906 novel, The Jungle, Upton Sinclair described the South Fork of the Chicago River as a “great open sewer.”
 Meat packers dumped entrails, bones, and fat into the waterway and created a toxic sludge so solid people could walk on it (see above).
 Then, the river started to froth and foam from escaping gas, so Chicagoans called it Bubbly Creek.

 On Christmas Day 1865, what became known as the Union Stockyards opened; it was the consolidation of several smaller stockyards in the city.
 The meat packers gathered their businesses next to the stockyards by the South Fork of the Chicago River.
 Originally, the area was just wetlands until channels were dredged.

-The gruelling and unpleasant work was done mostly by immigrants, who were willing to put up with a dangerous and unsanitary workplace in order to get a toehold on the American dream.
-The smell was overpowering and the conditions of employment were described by Upton Sinclair as “wage slavery.”
+The gruelling and unpleasant work was done mostly by immigrants, who were willing to put up with a dangerous and unsanitary workplace in order to get a foothold on the American dream.
+The smell was overpowering, and the conditions of employment were described by Upton Sinclair as “wage slavery.”

 The Bubbles Rise

-Some of the stinking effluent did make its way to Lake Michigan, which is where the city of Chicago got its drinking water.
-Wise heads cautioned that feces and other obnoxious substances in tap water was not a good idea.
-So, in 1900, a massive engineering project was completed and the flow of the South Fork was reversed to discharge into the Mississippi watershed if its slow-moving and curdling slop ever made it that far.
+Some of the stinking effluents did make their way to Lake Michigan, which is where the city of Chicago got its drinking water.
+Wise heads cautioned that faeces and other obnoxious substances in tap water were not a good idea.
+So, in 1900, a massive engineering project was completed, and the flow of the South Fork was reversed to discharge into the Mississippi watershed if its slow-moving and curdling slop ever made it that far.